rockit-astro/camd-qhy/README.md

 `qhy_camd` interfaces with and wraps QHY600M detectors and exposes them via Pyro.

-`cam` is a commandline utility for controlling the cameras.
+The `cam` commandline utility for controlling the cameras is provided by [camd](https://github.com/rockit-astro/camd/).

 ### Configuration